Schedule Service

 Stepping up to the XL Series gets you a great mix of enhanced performance and energy efficiency.
 This mid-range option typically costs between $4,500 and $8,500 installed.
 For the extra investment, you get a more efficient system that can lead to lower monthly energy bills.
 The XL models often come with additional comfort features that provide more consistent cooling throughout your home.
 This series is perfect for homeowners who want to invest a little more in long-term savings and a higher level of comfort.

-The XV Series: Top-Tier Comfort and Efficiency
+The XV Series: The Ultimate in Comfort and Efficiency

 For those who want the best of the best, the XV Series is Trane’s premium line.
 These top-tier air conditioners range from $5,000 to $10,500 installed.
 What sets them apart is their variable-speed technology, which allows the system to make tiny adjustments to its output, providing incredibly precise temperature control and humidity management.
 With the highest SEER ratings, these units are the most energy-efficient, translating into significant savings on your utility bills over time.
 If maximum comfort and long-term energy savings are your top priorities, the XV series is the ultimate choice.